-A BurstShort error occurs when the spacing between Burst Control Words is less than the BurstShort parameter.
-A burst length violation occurs when the length of a received burst, other than that ending with an End of Packet, is not a multiple of the RX LBUS width.
+A BurstShort error occurs when the spacing between Burst Control Words is less than the minimum RX BurstShort parameter which depends on the variant configuration.
+A burst length violation occurs when the length of a received burst, other than that ending with an EOP, is not a multiple of the LBUS width.